Rehab Romance: What is 13 Stepping?

 Once treatment is complete, you are encouraged to utilize 12-step groups or other support groups to continue your healing from active drug or Alcohol addiction into a life of recovery.

-What is the 13th Step?
+What Is the 13th Step?

 The 13th step, or 13 stepping, is when a more seasoned member of a 12-step group actively seeks a romantic relationship with someone new to the group.
-13 stepping is another way for someone in a more powerful position to manipulate someone with less power in order to capitalize on the perceived benefits the person with less power has to offer.
+13 stepping is another way for someone in a more powerful position to manipulate someone with less power to capitalize on the perceived benefits the person with less power has to offer.

 Why 13th Stepping Occurs